-Design workshops are a format to develop science communication activities and strategies, in a collaboration between scientists/engineers and others (including social scientists, communication experts, policy makers, etc.).
+Design workshops are a format to help develop science communication activities and strategies, and are a collaboration between scientists/engineers and others (including social scientists, communication experts, policy makers, etc).
 These communication activities could take any shape and form (e.g. outreach activity, open discussion forum, reflection tools, brochures, …), but one thing sets them apart from other science communication activities: they are based on design requirements (wishes and demands) of both people with a background in actual science/engineering, and experts in the field of communication/collaboration.

-They bring together scientists/engineers and societal stakeholders (NGOs, general public, policy makers, etc.) in a format that suits the requirements of all involved
+These events bring together scientists/engineers and other societal stakeholders (NGOs, the general public, policymakers, etc.) in a format that requires contributions from all involved parties.

 The basic setup of a design workshop is as follows:

 - Gather design requirements for the communication activity for all stakeholders involved